 The Bigger Picture have compiled information regarding governmental announcements surrounding the COVID-19 pandemic here.
 The Independent Cinema Office have also created an extensive list of resources to provide support and advice regarding COVID-19 which you can read here.

-With cinemas beginning to reopen across the country, audiences and exhibitors will be looking to stay safe and make sure that cinemas remain a safe place to visit as time goes on.
-This page is a resource for exhibitors and audiences alike to learn what measures are being put in place to keep audiences safe in light of indoor cinemas reopening.
+With cinemas beginning to return to full capacity across the country, audiences and exhibitors will be looking to stay safe and make sure that cinemas remain a safe place to visit as time goes on.
+This page is a resource for exhibitors and audiences alike to learn what measures are being put in place to keep audiences safe in light of indoor cinemas reopening at full capacity.

 It is important for your cinema to adhere to safety guidance outlined by the government.
 Cinemas – keeping workers and customers safe during COVID-19, has been produced by the UK Cinema Association in consultation with the Department for Digital, Culture, Media and Sport, with input from the BFI, the Independent Cinema Office and BECTU, and in consultation with Public Health England and the Health and Safety Executive.
 An update is coming soon for this resource and this link will be updated when that update occurs.
 The guidelines have been developed to provide a starting point for cinemas across the UK in ensuring the continued safety of both audiences and staff in relation to COVID-19.